JoseBlanca/franklin/doc/source/annotation.rst

 Description annotation
 ----------------------

 A description for the sequences can be created blasting some databases.
 Several blast databases can be used in a sequential way.
 Once a sequence has a blast hit in one of the databases, the description will be build from the description of that hit.
 For instance let's imagine that we have to annotate 10 sequences with the databases swissprot and tair.
 Both blasts would be carried out.
 If we find significant hits for 5 sequences in swissprot those sequence would be already annotated and a description for the 5  remaining sequences will be look for at the second database (tair in this case).
-The corresponding franklin analysis is annotate_description.
+The corresponding ngs_backbone analysis is annotate_description.

 Configuration parameters
 ________________________

-In the franklin.conf section Annotation, subsection description_annotation the parameter description_databases should have a list of at least one blast database.
+In the ngs_backbone.conf section Annotation, subsection description_annotation the parameter description_databases should have a list of at least one blast database.
 The blast databases used should be defined in the corresponding section, see ::`blast-databases`.

 .. _go-annotation: